A Guide To Investing: Reader Request On Call Risk

 For investors who are curious, this is generally a terrible time to take a leveraged position in mortgage REIT common stock.

-Share price verse BV
+Share price versus BV

 Of course, share price risk and BV risk are not identical.
 Some mortgage REITs could see their share price fall by 30% or increase by 30%, but their BV is unlikely to change by that much.
 Consequently, the risk to Mary’s position is elevated because the stock price risk is larger than the book value risk.